improve-ai/tracker-trainer/README.md

-# Improve AI Gym: Simple Reinforcement Learning Tracking & Training on AWS
+# Improve AI Gym: Simple Scalable Reinforcement Learning

-The Improve AI Gym is a scalable stack of serverless services that run on AWS for tracking decisions and rewards from Improve AI SDKs and managing the training of decision models.
+The Improve AI Gym is a scalable stack of serverless services that make it easy to deploy *reinforcement learning* systems in production. *Reinforcement learning* is a type of machine learning where models are trained by assigning rewards for positive outcomes.
+By aligning rewards with business metrics, such as revenue, conversions, or user retention, the reinforcement learning will automatically optimize those metrics.

-These services are packaged into a Virtual Private Cloud that you deploy on AWS.
+The stack is packaged as a virtual private cloud that you deploy on AWS.
 A such, all data remains private to you and there are no operational dependencies on third parties other than AWS.

 # Deployment